- Home

 Look at your family's daily routine.
 Identify the times when you most need support, whether it's during mornings, afternoons, evenings or a combination thereof, and plan around these.

 Talking to your prospective nanny candidates may also be beneficial, as they may be able to offer you advice using their own experience.
-Discuss potential schedules with them to understand their availability and any existing commitments they might have.

 You should also make sure to consider the possibility of needing occasional extra hours and discuss how flexibility can be accommodated.
-Be clear about your expectations regarding overtime or weekend work.

 Get in Touch